the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit0.0/labs/lab0_terminal_sequel/_index.md

 ## [1] Extension

 Delve into the code and try and learn how the Terminal Adventure works.
 Can you add your own feature?
-Can you create a new adventure from scratch?

 Some ideas include but are not limited to:
 - generating different sandwiches depending on the ingredients in the `sandwich_maker` directory